remilabs/cpc-2025/stringshift/problem.md

 For instance, the following input:

 ```
-roof construction is both a valuable skill and an enjoyable pasttime
+roof construction is both a valuable skill and an enjoyable pastime
 3
 r 2
 l 3